AlmudenaBravoC/CAD-ultrasound-renal-diagnosis/README.md

 ## TestImage

 This is a folder that contains a file with all the functions necessary and a example that uses the different functions with our models and a test image.

-I
+All is included, the preprocessing necessary for the image, the calculation of the number of pixels that represent one centimeter and the prediction using the different models.
+Moreover, the functions to calculate the areas, the axis and the parenchyma thickness are also included.

 Images are not available